another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 Make the step smaller.
 Provide a little help to get things going ― it is totally fine.
 If it does not work still, try to use the [`Simulation technique`](#4-behaviors--simulation).

+### Caution

+Avoid ineffective use!

+* Do not set bar too high in the beginning.
+* Avoid "slippery slope thinking".
+  > "If I have to help little now, I will need to always keep helping".
+  This is not true at all.
+* Remember to praise but understand that shaping is not done for praise but for repetative practice and building a habit.

 ## 4. Behaviors ― Simulation

+Definition: **Simulation** consists of making up practice opportunities to engage in the behavior in game-like, role-play, pretend situation.

+It is intended to getting the behavior you'd like to see in your child (Or stop the behavior you don't want the child to do which she is doing a lot).

+Simulation uses [antecedents](#2-Antecedents), [praises](#1-Praise), [points](#7-Consequences-Point-Programs), and developing positive opposites.

+The idea is to build the behavior in artificial environment and then carry it over to real life situations.

+For the simulation is important _how_ you do things, not just what you do.

+## Ingredients

+**Prerequisite**: Pressure-free, anxiety-free environment and time.
+Make it fun!

+* Choose a behavior to be corrected.
+* Explain the game clearly.
+* Play the game.
+* Praise effusively.
+* Use a playful challenge to repeat the practice one or two times.

+### TODO-EXAMPLE

+## FAQ

+> If it looks so fake, how can it teach the behavior that will be used in every day situations?

+Practice makes habits.
+Habits do carry over from one situation to another.

+> How often should I play the game?

+Maybe one time a day.
+Try including a challenge to repat the game.
+Do praise the instances the behavior when you see them.

+## Caution
 ...

 ## 5. Behaviors ― Modeling
 ...

+## 6. Consequences ― Positive Opposite
+## 7. Consequences ― Point Programs
+## 8. Consequences ― Attending & Planned Ignoring